aishwarya-1226/HomeConnectPro/README.md

 Register a new account and log in to access the application's features.

 Property Management:
-Property Purchasers and Salespersons can list new properties and manage existing listings.
+Property Purchasers can list new properties and manage existing listings.

 Inquiries:
 Clients can create inquiries about properties, and Salespersons can respond to these inquiries.